Bleech94/Seng371-Project/README.md

 # Seng371-Project

  BY JORIN WEATHERSTON AND BRANDON LEECH

-Your project question:
+Project Question:

--Can we determine the hierarchical organization and the social structure within an organization from looking at the code and documentation.
+-Can we determine the hierarchical organization and the social structure within an organization from looking at the code and documentation?

 Example: Can we see that someone high up in the company has as much influence in the project as their title suggests?

-Methodology (including the tools you expect to use)*
+Why its Important: (TODO add in why you think it is important, and could be of general interest to other software developers as well!)

+Methodology and Tools

 1) Documentation to determine the actual hierarchical organization, including things like comments on GitHub.